 Don’t have any beef in your fridge but still want a hearty stew recipe?
 Try my Easy Instant Pot Chicken Stew, Cabbage and Sausage Stew, or my Brazilian Fish Stew instead!

-- Boneless beef chuck — you want to make sure the beef is well-marbled and cut into 1-1/2-inch pieces.
+- Boneless beef chuck — you want to make sure the beef chuck roast is well-marbled and cut into 1-1/2-inch pieces.

 - Mushroom — you can use your mushroom of choice but brown or white button mushrooms are perfect for this.

-- Dry red wine — the red wine brings out the flavour of the meat.
+- Worcestershire sauce and red wine — the red wine brings out the flavour of the meat.

 - Beef broth — using beef broth adds more flavour than using just water in the beef stew.

 - Arrowroot flour — this is a thickening agent and gluten-free flour.
-If you do not need this to be gluten-free, you can use another thickener.
+Or you can use regular all-purpose flour.

 How To Make Dutch oven Beef Stew